GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/neuralnetwork.md

 The work flow of a Neural Network is bidirectional.
 Prediction is usually flowing forward, while learning is flowing backward.
 In Brain Simulator, this meticulous task planning is handled by a group planners like `NeuralNetworkGroup` or `RBMGroup`, which encapsulate the layers.<br>
 ![](img_examples/NeuralNetworkGroup.PNG)<br>
+IMPORTANT: *Each network of layers need to be placed in immediate succession and placed inside an appropriate group eg.* `NeuralNetworkGroup`*.
+This is to ensure that the forward/backward flow planning is executed correctly.
+If a layer is placed outside the group or if other nodes are placed in between layers, the planning can fail with unexpected results following.
+At the moment there is no automatic validation of this, so please take care to place layers in succession inside the appropriate group.*<br><br>
-Check out the [examples](../examples/index.html#neural-network-examples) for different sample implementations of Neural Networks.
+Check out the [examples](../examples/index.html#neural-network-examples) for a variety of implementations of Neural Networks.